Taika Waititi Breaks His Silence On The Throuple Kiss Seen 'Round The World

 While it's natural to be invested in the lives of famous people, it looks like the internet's hypotheses about Waititi's night on the town will never be confirmed because he's not kissing and telling.
 What's for certain is that the filmmaker and Ora have been dating since March 2021, choosing to mostly keep their relationship under the radar aside from the paparazzi images and a selfie that Ora shared of herself and Waititi in an April 2021 photoset on Instagram (which, coincidentally, included a selfie with Thompson).

-"They've been a couple since early March but kept things low key," said a source about the rumoured couple.
+"They've been a couple since early March but kept things low key," said a source about the rumored couple.
 "However, all their friends know about the relationship — they're really into each other."